 “If folks weren’t ready to use Figma full-time in their day job, they could use Figma for free for a side project.
 You could use the tool in a lower-stakes way and come back to Figma repeatedly over time.”

 Figma then held customer discovery chats, gathered feedback, and demoed with potential customers.
-The first milestone was when the company signed on Coda as a customer.
+Coda was the company’s first major enterprise customer.

 Product